MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_tempt.md

 # Entity Documentation - minecraft:behavior.tempt

-`minecraft:behavior.tempt` allows an entity to be tempted by a set item.
+`minecraft:behavior.tempt` compels an entity to be tempted by a set item.

 ## Parameters